apache/incubator-kie-tools/uberfire-extensions/uberfire-security/uberfire-security-management/uberfire-security-management-tomcat/README.md

 In order to use this provider, the following system properties are required to be present at startup:

-* `org.uberfire.ext.security.management.tomcat.users-file-path` - The filesystem directory path for the Tomcat's users XML file.
+* `org.uberfire.ext.security.management.tomcat.catalina-base` - The filesystem's path for the Tomcat's base directory (CATALINA_BASE).
+By default it's read from the system properties, so running tomcat aready provides it.
+It is mandatory.
+Defaults to: `/opt/tomcat`.
+* `org.uberfire.ext.security.management.tomcat.users-file` - The Tomcat's users XML file path relative to the previous given value for `org.uberfire.ext.security.management.tomcat.catalina-base` .
 Property is mandatory.
-Defaults to: `/opt/tomcat/conf`.
+Defaults to: `conf/tomcat-users.xml`.

-* `org.uberfire.ext.security.management.tomcat.users-file-name` - The Tomcat's users XML file name.
-Property is mandatory.
-Defaults to: `tomcat-users.xml`.
+If you use the default Tomcat realm's configuration, you don't have to specify any of the above system properties, as the default values provided works with Tomcat's defaults.

 Provider capabilities
 ---------------------